Discover more from Privatdozent

 Gödel, K. (1929). Über die Vollständigkeit des Logikkalküls (“On the Completeness of the Calculus of Logic”).

 Gödel’s doctorate was conferred by the University of Vienna on February 6th, 1930.
-Shortly following his graduation, in an attempt to “interpret analysis within arithmetics”, as he later wrote he came to realize that “the concept of provability [itself] could be defined arithmetically” leading him to the discovery of his first incompleteness proof, presented at the Second Conference on the Epistemology of the Exact Sciences held in Köningsberg from the 5-7th of September 1930.
+Following his graduation, in an attempt to “interpret analysis within arithmetics”, as he later wrote he came to realize that “the concept of provability [itself] could be defined arithmetically” leading him to the discovery of his first incompleteness proof, presented at the Second Conference on the Epistemology of the Exact Sciences held in Köningsberg from the 5-7th of September 1930.
 As recounted in Copeland et al. (2015):

 "At a mathematical conference preceding Hilbert's address, a quiet, obscure young man, Kurt Gödel, only a year beyond his PhD, announced a result which would forever change the foundations of mathematics.
 He formalized the liar paradox, "This statement is false" to prove roughly that for any effectively axiomatized consistent extension T of number theory (Peano arithmetic) there is a sentence σ which asserts its own unprovability in T.